dune-lardon/lardon/README.md

 **These options may be also needed to retrieve the raw file**:<br/>
 * `-flow <flow nb> -writer <writer nb>` if used <br/>
 * `-hash <ab/cd>` the hashed sub-directory where the data is (use rucio to find out) <br/>
-* `-serv <server nb> the server nb where the data was taken <br/>
+* `-serv <server nb>` the server nb where the data was taken (may be needed for some PDVD runs, you can get it in the file name under the `-s0x-` part)<br/>

 **Alternatively, you can provide the whole path of the file:**<br/>
 Should be used for using files outside of cern/fermilab<br/>
 In such case you need to first get the justin/rucio authentication sorted<br/>
-and do `export LD_PRELOAD=/your/conda/env/lib/libXrdPosixPreload.so` before running lardon.
+and do `export LD_PRELOAD=/your/conda/env/lib/libXrdPosixPreload.so` before running lardon.<br/>
 The option to use is:<br/>
 * `-file root://the.full.file.path.you.got.from.rucio.the_file.h5`

-:exclamation: you still need to provide run and subfile numbers<br/>
+:exclamation: you still need to provide run and subfile numbers ! <br/>

 **Depending on the requested reconstruction**:<br/>
 * `-trk` if you want the **charge/TPC** reconstruction<br/>